-We began our journey into the Red Gold experience by visiting Triple S Farms, one of the fifty family owned farms, which produce the tomatoes for the company.
+Red Gold tomatoes are grown on family farms in Indiana and Ohio.
+We began our journey into the Red Gold experience by visiting Triple S Farms, (Windfall, Indiana) one of the fifty family owned farms, which produce the tomatoes for the company.
 Many of these farmers are 3rd generation farmers.
 I raise a small crop of tomato plants each year and have trouble with tomato rot if they touch the ground.
 Red Gold has developed a tomato with a thicker skin that resists rot.

 Their pride in the company comes alive when visiting their production facilities.
 We toured the Orestes plant, which produces their tomato sauces, diced tomatoes and other canned tomato products.
 I was intrigued with the process, beginning with the tomatoes enjoying a “spa bath.”
 The tomatoes were unloaded from the delivery trucks via a water bath process that gently floated them off the trucks without bruising.
 From there, they were washed several times, sorted and transported into the factory without ever being touched by human hands!
 The Elwood Factory, which produces their ketchup products and sauce products, follows the same procedures, but without the sorting process.